Mateo Cassierra: Zenit St. Petersburg

 On 30 June 2022, Zenit St. Petersburg announced the signing of Cassierra to a three-year contract, with the option of an additional year.

-After scoring only twice in the 2022–23 Russian Premier League, Cassiera started the 2023–24 season with 6 goals in the first 6 games, taking the top spot in the scoring race.
+After scoring only twice in the 2022–23 Russian Premier League, Cassierra started the 2023–24 season with 6 goals in the first 6 games, taking the top spot in the scoring race.
 He went into the winter break of the season in December with 14 goals, 6 goals ahead of the second-highest scorers.
-On 2 February 2024, Cassiera extended his contract with Zenit to June 2027.
+On 2 February 2024, Cassierra extended his contract with Zenit to June 2027.

-On 19 May 2024, Cassiera scored 5 goals in a 5–1 victory over Akhmat Grozny.
+On 19 May 2024, Cassierra scored 5 goals in a 5–1 victory over Akhmat Grozny.
 He became the first player to score 5 goals in a game since Russian Premier League was formed in 2002, and the third overall player to do so in the history of the Russian top-tier championship (following Viktor Panchenko in 1994 and Oleg Veretennikov in 1998).
 He finished the season as league's top scorer with 21 goals as Zenit came back on the last match day to claim their sixth consecutive title.

+Atlético Mineiro

+On 23 January 2026, Cassierra joined Brazilian club Atlético Mineiro on a four-year deal.